-Do you need to downgrade from the iOS 11 beta to iOS 10 because you ran into iOS 11 beta problems or simply need a more stable experience until closer to the iOS 11 release date this fall?
-We’ll walk you through how to downgrade from the iOS 11 beta to the latest version of iOS 10 after you’re done playing with the new iOS 11 features.
+Do you need to downgrade from the iOS 11.1 beta to iOS 11 because you ran into iOS 11.1 beta problems or simply need a more stable experience until closer to the iOS 11.1 release date we expect November?
+We’ll walk you through how to downgrade from the iOS 11.1 beta to iOS 11 or iOS 11.0.1 after you’re done playing with the new iOS 11 features.

-It’s easy to go back to iOS 10, but you need to follow the directions closely because there is a very important step that is essential to downgrading.
+It’s easy to go back to iOS 11 or iOS 11.0.1, and for a limited time you can still downgrade to iOS 10.3.3.
+You need to follow the directions closely because there is a very important step that is essential to downgrading.
 This process works for the developer preview and the public iOS 11 beta.

 Plan to spend at least 20 minutes, possibly longer when you downgrade to iOS 10 from the iOS 11 beta.
 That does not include the time it takes to restore from backup, which could add an hour or more.

 How to Downgrade From iOS 11.1 Beta to iOS 11

 This process is simple to do, you just need to follow the directions one step at a time so that you don’t miss anything.
 We’ll walk you through how to enter Recovery Mode and then how to use iTunes to downgrade to iOS 11.
 You need a computer for this to work, so you may need to borrow one if you are fully switched over to the iPhone and iPad world.

 - Put your iPhone into Recovery Mode.
 Turn the iPhone or iPad off.